Effective Date: December 19, 2017

 (a) SurveyMonkey will work with Customer to document the required Program workflows.

-(b) Based on Customer-supplied materials and a requirements review session, SurveyMonkey will produce a diagram of the desired workflow (“Workflow Diagram”).
-The Workflow Diagram will serve as the basis for the configuration and the functional and user-acceptance testing of FluidReview.
+(b) Based on Customer-supplied materials and a requirements review session, SurveyMonkey will produce a Scope of Work.
+The Scope of Work will serve as the basis for the configuration and the functional and user-acceptance testing of SurveyMonkey Apply/FluidReview.

-(d) The onboarding specialist will do one review of the Workflow Diagram and the Assets with Customer and will make any adjustments reasonably requested by Customer.
-After any such adjustments, the Workflow Diagram will be considered final.
+(d) The implementation specialist will do one review of the Scope of Work and the Assets with Customer and will make any adjustments reasonably requested by Customer.
+After any such adjustments, the Scope of Work will be considered final.
 Any future changes will require a Change Order Request.

-(e) If during the development of the Workflow Diagram it is determined that the Site configuration, as requested, will exceed any of the FluidReview package limits as defined in the Agreement (or relevant order form under the Agreement), the project may be put on hold while the parties negotiate in good faith to resolve the issue.
+(e) If during the development of the Scope of Work it is determined that the Site configuration, as requested, will exceed any of the SurveyMonkey Apply/FluidReview package limits as defined in the Agreement (or relevant order form under the Agreement), the project may be put on hold while the parties negotiate in good faith to resolve the issue.
 It is expected that such resolution would involve either adjusting the terms of the Agreement or reducing the scope of the implementation to conform to the Agreement.

 4.4 Configuration and Setup.
-After the Workflow Diagram is finalized and Customer has provided the Assets, the onboarding specialist will configure the Site and perform functional testing.
+After the Scope of Work is finalized and Customer has provided the Assets, the implementation specialist will configure the Site and perform functional testing.

 (a) Customer may report any issues through the designated issue tracking system.
 SurveyMonkey will provide access and reasonable training to Customer’s staff who will be testing and reporting issues.